 Communication with Us

-If you send us an email to an address that ends in '@balsamiq.com', or use one of the online forms on our website balsamiq.com, we collect your name and email address and any additional information and documents you send us in your correspondence.
+If you send us an email to an address that ends in '@balsamiq.com', or use one of the online forms on our website balsamiq.com, or send us a crash report, we collect your name and email address and any additional information and documents you send us in your correspondence.

 We keep that data in our help desk software indefinitely.
 The customer interaction history helps us provide you with better customer service and helps us research how to improve our products and services.

 We also use this information to proactively contact you if we see from our logs that you're having an issue with our Services, or if we resolved an issue you reported.
 If you had expressed interest in them, or we think you might benefit from it, we also email you to notify you of beta programs or user research interviews.

 If you chose to sign up for our newsletter, we ask you to enter your email address, so that we can send you the newsletter.
 We keep your email address in our newsletter service provider until you unsubscribe via the link included in every newsletter.

 We conduct different types of user research studies to uncover new ways of making Balsamiq better for our customers.

 The data we collect during research is confidential, and we don't share it outside our company.

 Whenever possible, we anonymize the data.
 We may use this anonymized data in our different publications.

 We delete personal data after each user research study is concluded, and never keep it for longer than 2 years.
 You can request to have your personal data deleted at any time.